 Management has identified three reportable segments, which correspond to our three operating segments: the Americas, Developed Europe and Rest of World.
 Our Americas segment is comprised of Argentina, Barbados, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Mexico, Panama, Peru, Puerto Rico, the United States and Uruguay.
 Our Developed Europe segment is comprised of Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Malta, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
-Our Rest of World segment is comprised of all other countries, the most significant by revenue of which are Australia, Japan, Turkey, India and New Zealand.
-Other revenue is included in Corporate and eliminations, along with all corporate functions and expenses except for direct advertising.
+Our Rest of World segment is comprised of all other countries, the most significant by revenue of which are Australia, Turkey, Japan, Israel and India.
+Other revenue is included in Corporate and eliminations, along with all corporate functions and expenses, excluding direct advertising.

-We determined our operating segments based on how our chief operating decision makers manage our business, make operating decisions and evaluate operating performance.
+We determined our operating segments based on how our chief operating decision makers manage our business and evaluate operating performance.
 Our primary operating metric is Return on Advertising Spend, or ROAS, for each of our segments, which compares Referral Revenue to Advertising Spend.